 How Much Are New Safety Features in Cars Actually Improving Safety?

-Numerous safety improvements have been made through the years, and the automobile industry continues to innovate.
-Some safety innovations seem like they have been around forever, although some of us can actually remember the introduction of long-standing improvements.
+Numerous improvements have been made to car safety features through the years, and the automobile industry continues to innovate.
+Some safety innovations seem like they have been around forever, although some of us can actually remember the introduction of long-standing car safety features.
 Below are some examples:

 - Back-up cameras

-These are only a few of the myriad number of improvements seen through the years.
+These are only a few of the myriad number of improved car safety features seen through the years.

-According to the Insurance Institute for Highway Safety, more than 35,000 people died in motor vehicle crashes in 2015.
-The good news is that there are positive trends.
-To account for population growth and varied distances driven per driver, one way to fairly consider the change in fatality rates between time periods is to consider fatalities in light of the population and per mile driven.
-Using this metric, fatalities from automobile crashes have decreased almost 50% since 1975.
-However, starting around 2009, the numbers have leveled out somewhat (meaning the rate of improvement has slowed).
-In fact, numbers in 2015 were worse than 2014.
-Hopefully, this is only a blip in the data.
-At any rate, it seems fair to conclude that safety has improved.
-Of course, some of these changes could be traced to other factors, such as driver education, improved roads, and laws addressing driver safety (rather than manufacturer safety), such as speed limit laws, and laws requiring the use of seatbelts.
+While the numbers have leveled out somewhat (meaning the rate of improvement has slowed) starting around 2009, it seems fair to conclude that safety has improved.
+Of course, some of these changes could be traced to other factors, such as driver education, improved roads, and laws addressing driver safety (rather than manufacturer safety), such as speed limit laws and laws requiring the use of seatbelts.

 Thankfully, meaningful steps continue to be taken to improve automobile safety.
 Nevertheless, crashes from the negligent and intentional actions of others continue to cause many injuries and deaths.
 Only by holding these wrongdoers responsible can we continue to improve safety for all of us.
 If you’ve been injured as the result of a malfunctioning vehicle, or as the result of another driver, please feel free to contact the experienced lawyers at Nelson MacNeil Rayfield with your questions.